KeyanSong/431-2018/slides/class11/README.md

 - [WHO Global Health Observatory Indicator Metadata Registry](http://apps.who.int/gho/data/node.wrapper.imr?x-id=462) for Alcohol
 - [How to share data with a statistician](https://github.com/jtleek/datasharing) from Jeff Leek's group at Johns Hopkins.
 - Hadley Wickham from 2010 on [Tidy data & tidy tools](https://vimeo.com/33727555) at the NYC Open Statistical Computing Meetup
+- A.S.C.
+Ehrenberg's paper on data presentation "[The Problem of Numeracy](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class11/Ehrenberg_1981_pw_The_Problem_of_Numeracy.pdf)" from *The American Statistician* is well worth your time, despite being written in 1981.
+It is password-protected.
+- If we have time, we may spend a few minutes talking about election forecasting, and communicating the results of a forecast effectively, in the context of the [2018 House forecast at FiveThirtyEight.com](https://projects.fivethirtyeight.com/2018-midterm-election-forecast/house/?ex_cid=midterms-header).
+If we don't get to this today, we'll do it first thing in Class 12.

+7. **In-Class Table**: During today's session, we'll be working in small groups to improve a table.
+A [copy of that table is posted above (as the Class 11 supplementary table) in PDF](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class11/431_2018_class-11-supplementary-table.pdf).
+You can look at either the first or second page - they are equivalent for our purposes.

 # A Promotional Announcement